Spreewald Germany Travel Guide

 Arrange a guided tourThe Spree forest's history mainly pertains to continuous settlement and adaptation to its water environment by the Sorbian people.

-The Spree forest's natural wonder is its extensive water network, formed by glacial processes, creating a flat lowland landscape.
+The Spree forest's natural wonder is its main extensive water network, formed by glacial processes, creating a flat lowland landscape.

 Visit smaller small communities like Schlepzig or Straupitz for a quieter and more authentic glimpse into Spreewald life.